preply/dj_anonymizer/README.md

     name = models.CharField(max_length=100)
     authors = models.ManyToManyField(Author)
 ```
-And for example you want to anonymize authors' names.
+You want to anonymize authors' names.
 So you can set all names as "Jon Dou (n)".

-For anonymize your models go through the next steps:
+To anonymize your models go through the following steps:

 * Create file e.g. `anonymization.py` in `my_app`.
-* Add `ANONYMIZER_IMPORTS` to project settings and set path to _anonymization.py_ file:
+* Add `ANONYMIZER_IMPORTS` to project settings and set path to `anonymization.py` file:
 ```
 ANONYMIZER_IMPORTS = [
     "my_app.anonymization"
 ]
 ```
-* in `anonymization.py`
+* In `anonymization.py` file:
 ```
 from dj_anonymizer import register_anonym, register_skip, AnonymBase, anonym_field
 from my_app import Author, Book